Want tips to stop cyberbullying? Check out our tips exclusive for teens and parents.

 When faced with cyberbullying, it is important to respond promptly and effectively to protect yourself or someone else from further harm.
 Here are some essential steps to take:

 - Stay calm and don’t retaliate: It’s natural to feel angry or upset when confronted with cyberbullying, but responding with aggression or retaliation can escalate the situation.
 Instead, take a deep breath and try to remain calm.
-Avoid engaging with the bully or responding to their messages, as it may fuel their behavior.
+Avoid engaging with the bully or responding to their messages, which may fuel their behavior.

 - Reach out for support: Don’t face cyberbullying alone.
 Talk to someone you trust, such as a friend, family member, or teacher, about what is happening.
 They can provide emotional support and guidance on the next steps to take.
 Additionally, consider reporting the cyberbullying to the appropriate authorities, such as your school administration or local law enforcement, if the situation warrants it.

 - Practice digital self-care: Cyberbullying can take an emotional toll, so prioritize your well-being.
 Instead of brooding over a bully, divert your attention to something else.
 Try and do what you enjoy for a start.
-Hang out with friends and families, and take time off the internet as a whole.
+Hang out with friends and families, and take time off the Internet.
 Take breaks from social media if needed, focus on activities that bring you joy, and surround yourself with a supportive network of friends and family.
 Consider seeking professional help from a counselor or therapist who can assist you in processing your emotions and developing coping strategies.

 Remember, addressing cyberbullying requires a collective effort.
 Encourage open conversations about online safety and responsible digital behavior within your community, school, or workplace.